 Five Signs Your Child Is Manipulating You

-Children thrive when they are given rules and structure.
+Children, and athletes, thrive when they are given rules and structure.
 Of course, they also need loads of love, affection and attention.
+I am primarily a coach and strength trainer, but I love my 4 kids and spending time with them is the best part of my day.
 It is challenging to be firm with children, and still feel like you are raising happy, well adjusted kids.
 Your child will only be able to manipulate you if you allow his or her behavior to be effective.
 The following are five signs your child is trying to manipulate a situation, and what you should do to regain control.

 Kids will ask for the same thing over and over again.
 This is my oldest son’s favorite manipulation tactic.
 He knows I provided a response, but he didn’t like my answer so he asks again and acts like he didn’t hear my first answer the first time.
 It goes something like this:

 Parent, “No, it’s too rainy out for the park today.”

 Child, “Please, can we go to the park?”

 Parent, “No, I already answered your question, and I am not changing my answer.”

 Child, “Wait, what?
 Can we go to the park?”